ethereum-optimism/OPerating-manual/Developer Advisory Board Charter v1.1.md

     - Does the upgrade violate the values laid out in the Collective’s Working Constitution or the Law of Chains?
     - Does the upgrade meaningfully and negatively impact or disadvantage any of the Collective’s stakeholder groups?

+### Secondary Functions

-### Secondary Function: Audit Grants Program
+#### Secondary Function: Developer Adoption Grants

-To enhance the security of the Superchain, the DAB will take full ownership of and operate the Collective's Audit Grants Program.
-This program is decoupled from other seasonal intents (e.g., TVL) and focuses on reducing the risk of smart contract exploits within the ecosystem.
+The DAB makes grants on behalf of the Token House to drive developer adoption and advance the Collective's technical intents.
+This includes operating grant programs such as, but not limited to, Audit Grants and strategic Mission Requests.
 The DAB is responsible for:

-- Proposing and managing a dedicated budget to provide subsidized audits to qualifying projects.
+- Proposing and managing a dedicated budget for its grant-making activities.
+- Defining and operating its grant programs to best achieve the Collective's current technical objectives.
-- Defining and managing the application process, review criteria, and selection of recipients for the Audit Grants Program.
+- Establishing the application processes, public review criteria, and selection algorithms for its grant programs at its discretion.

-### Tertiary Functions: Collective Advisory
+#### Secondary Function: Collective Advisory

 In addition to its primary and secondary duties, board members are expected to contribute to the Collective's health through other advisory functions as needed.
 These may include: